AMWA-TV/bcp-002-02/docs/Overview.md

 Within even the most modestly-sized system, there are likely to be multiple instances of a given Product, and possibly multiple instances of different Products provided by the same Manufacturer.
 It is fairly common for a configuration engineer to have to carry out 'detective work' to determine which Node (or Device) is which.

-For example an IS-04 query might return multiple Nodes, all with a Node Label of `Acme-Widget-Pro`.
-Without any other knowledge, the configuration engineer has no idea whether these are, for example, CCUs or Multiviewers, or which Widget Pro is which in the facility.
+For example an IS-04 query might return multiple Nodes, all with a label of `Acme-Widget-Pro`.
+Without any other knowledge, a configuration engineer has no idea whether these are, for example, CCUs or Multiviewers, or which "Acme Widget Pro" is which in the installation.

-As the size of the installation grows larger, this situation is amplified many times over.
-A further dimension of potential confusion as added we introduce more Products manufactured by Acme.
+As the size of the installation grows, the problem increases significantly, and further confusion may occur as we introduce more Products manufactured by Acme.

 Prior to the creation of this Best Current Practice, there was no defined way of adding Distinguishing Information to NMOS Resources.
-Distinguishing Information is additional metadata that gives the necessary clues to the configuration engineer to assist when browsing/importing/allocating Resources.
+Distinguishing Information is additional metadata to assist configuration engineer when browsing/importing/allocating Resources.

-This Best Current Practice recommends the use of Tags, defined in the [NMOS Parameter Registers][NPR] to provide Distguishing information.
+This Best Current Practice recommends the use of Tags, defined in the [NMOS Parameter Registers][NPR] to provide Distguishing Information.

 For IS-04 Node Resources this includes: